kisun-bit/Python-Golang-technology-accumulation/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Technology accumulation in Python&Golang's documentation!
+Technology accumulation in Python&Golang
 ====================================================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
-   :caption: Contents:

-   hello
+   前言

 Indices and tables
 ==================